Knud Holm

-Knud Olaf Holm (2 January 1887 in Copenhagen, Denmark - 28 May 1972 in Copenhagen, Denmark) was a Danish gymnast who competed in the 1906 Summer Olympics and in the 1908 Summer Olympics.
+Knud Olaf Holm (2 January 1887 – 28 May 1972) was a Danish gymnast who competed in the 1906 Summer Olympics and in the 1908 Summer Olympics.

 At the 1906 Summer Olympics in Athens, he was a member of the Danish gymnastics team, which won the silver medal in the team, Swedish system event.
 Two years later, he was part of the Danish team, which finished fourth in the team competition.

 He was the brother of fellow Olympic participant Poul Holm and Aage Holm.